Phantasm (franchise): Development

-The story idea for the original film came to Don Coscarelli in a dream; one night, in his late teens, he dreamed of fleeing down endlessly long marble corridors, pursued by a chrome sphere intent on penetrating his skull with a wicked needle.
+The story idea for the original Phantasm film came to Don Coscarelli in a dream; one night, in his late teens, he dreamed of fleeing down endlessly long marble corridors, pursued by a chrome sphere intent on penetrating his skull with a wicked needle.
 There was also a quite futuristic "sphere dispenser" out of which the orbs would emerge and begin chasing him.